 - Make children more aware of and engaged with their local, national and international communities.

-- Help children recognise that personal development is essential to wellbeing and success.
+- Help children recognise that personal development is essential to well-being and success.

 (Source: Department for Education 2012, England)

+As a leading early years international school, we hold our teaching methods to the highest standards.
 Our Innovative Research-Based Curriculum at Kensington provides three key principles when planning out teaching and learning approaches.